Kiruthikaa2512/applied-ml-kiruthikaa/docs/project05/index.md

 **Author:** Kiruthikaa Natarajan Srinivasan
 **Date:** November 18, 2025

+**Notebook**
+You can view the full Jupyter notebook for this project here:
+<a href="https://github.com/Kiruthikaa2512/applied-ml-kiruthikaa/blob/main/notebooks/project05/ensemble-kiruthikaa.ipynb" target="_blank">View Full Notebook</a>

 ## Overview

 This project applies ensemble machine learning methods to classify red wine quality using data from the UCI Wine Quality dataset.
 The task is to predict whether a wine falls into the low, medium, or high quality category based on its physicochemical characteristics.